christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 * The code prints out all read material parameters if the verbose flag `-v` is used.

 * If values are ommitted, default values are assumed (see below).
-Often, these default values are not what you want.
+In most cases, these default values are not what you want.

 --------------------------------